 What is so special about singing?

-Silent praise is another beautiful gift.
-It’s the gratitude we feel in our hearts.
-“Have I told you lately that I love you?” – a song by Van Morrison – beautifully illustrates voicing a silent praise that has been ongoing in the heart of the lover.
-It’s good to voice your love from time to time, but silent praise, which is the devotion we feel, precedes our declaration of love.
-A devoted heart is the seedbed of praise.
+In the symphony of praise, silent worship strikes a special chord and stems from the gratitude we feel in our hearts.
+“Have I told you lately that I love you?” [*Source: Van Morrison’s 1989 studio album “Avalon Sunset”] – a song written by Van Morrison – puts into audible voice what a lover silently feels.
+Silent praise, which is the devotion we feel, precedes our declaration of love.
+A devoted heart is the seedbed of genuine praise.

 It is a good thing to express our love from time to time; this is true for both humans and the Lord.
 Have you told Him lately that you love Him?
 How about putting that in a song?